 + Better Line Drain: The Kerdi Line system requires fewer cut tiles and more flexibility than Wedi's Fundo Riolito system.

-- More Complicated: More steps and more time involved than with the Wedi system.
+- More Steps: More steps and more time involved than with the Wedi system.

 - Cost: Though less than the Wedi system, it is still more expensive than a traditional mud pan and vapor membrane.

 - Extra Materials: In addition to the kit, you will need to buy wall boards and a specific thinset to apply the fabric to your wall boards.

 This is the oldest and most traditional method for waterproofing and building a shower.

 A traditional mudset pan involves many steps and special materials (20-30 different items), and will take at least three days to complete.
 Due to the complexity of this project, we do not recommend this method for home owners or do-it-yourselfers.

 Waterproofing wall boards above a shower pan or bath tub can be a very simple and easy process.
 We recommend RedGard, a rubbery coating that is painted on the concrete wall board to create a waterproof surface; this process usually takes a few coats and several days for dry time.
 You can also use a waterproofing fabric such as Schluter Kerdi or Wedi Subliner Dry.

 + Cost: The total cost of the components for a traditional mudset installation is cheaper than a full Schluter Kerdi kit or Wedi system.

 - Complicated: This method has the most steps and the most components, meaning it has the most possible ways to go wrong.